 We started our writing careers in the same classroom seven years ago.
 Charlie writes noir fiction, the kind you read with the lights on and a baseball bat next to you.
 He's also written eight novels in eight years, and after a whack of steady rejection on every level, his eighth -- considered his debut novel -- is being released March 4th.
 It's called Calumet City and yes, it is as good as the reviews below say it is.

-"Readers are likely to need a day off work after finishing Newton's breakneck debut—they'll have been up all night.
+Here's his website http://www.charlienewton.com/ and when you buy his book, you might wanna buy one of those baseball bats, too!"Readers are likely to need a day off work after finishing Newton's breakneck debut—they'll have been up all night.
 Those who relish tortured heroines, unrelenting intensity, and full-throttle races through urban minefields will snatch this one up." —Booklist (starred review)

 "The best cop noir in years..." —Lee Child, NYT bestselling author